SVProgressHUD/SVProgressHUD/README.md

 ### Swift Package Manager

-[Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
+[Swift Package Manager](https://swift.org/package-manager/) (SwiftPM) is a tool for managing the distribution of Swift code.
 It simplifies the process of managing Swift package dependencies.

-`SVProgressHUD` support SwiftPM from version 5.3.0.
-To integrate `SVProgressHUD` into your project using Swift Package Manager:
+To integrate `SVProgressHUD` into your project using SwiftPM:

 1. In Xcode, select **File > Add Package Dependency**.
 2. Enter the following package repository URL: https://github.com/SVProgressHUD/SVProgressHUD.git
 3. Choose the appropriate version (e.g. a specific version, branch, or commit).
 4. Add `SVProgressHUD` to your target dependencies.

+`SVProgressHUD` requires at least Swift tools version 5.3.

 ### From CocoaPods